Skip to content

 Visibility actions explained

-Visibility actions in Tallyfy let you Show or Hide specific steps based on conditions.
-Think of them as smart switches - they make sure users see exactly what they need, when they need it.
-Nothing gets missed.
+Visibility actions let you Show or Hide specific steps based on conditions.
+They’re smart switches - users see exactly what they need, when they need it.

-Example 1: Need CFO approval for big purchases?
+Example 1 - CFO approval for big purchases:

 IF (Purchase Amount field) is ">$10,000"